Kadavul: Production

 Sathyaraj had been first choice to play the lead role, but his refusal prompted Velu Prabhakaran to take on the lead role himself.
 Delhi-based model and former air hostess Nandhini was signed on to play a role after the director had seen her modelling pictures.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Pulamaipithan.

 Reception

-Yugandhan of Kalki wrote though Kadavul speaks about atheism, its not a complete effort.
+Yugandhan of Kalki wrote though Kadavul speaks about atheism, it is not a complete effort.
 He also added approaching the theme superficially, by adding a bit of crudeness, can be more dangerous than blue films.
-He praised Ilaiyaraaja's background score as the only highlight of the film.
+Yugandhan praised Ilaiyaraaja's background score as the only highlight of the film.
+Prabhakaran won the Tamil Nadu State Film Award for Best Screenplay Writer.

-Sequel
+Potential sequel

 In January 2018, Prabhakaran announced that he would be making a sequel, titled Kadavul 2.
-The film has RR Tami Selvan, Swathy as the lead pair with Imman Annachi and veteran Seetha essaying supporting roles.
+The film has stars Tamil Selvan and Swathy with Imman Annachi and veteran Seetha in supporting roles.